Get A Quick Estimate

 - Attorney, closing, or other professional fees.

 - Prorated costs for your share of annual expenses, such as property taxes, homeowner association fees, and fuel tank rentals.

 - Any other fees normally paid by sellers in your area, including points, survey, and appraisal fees.

-Yes.
-Once furniture is removed from the home, you will notice all kinds of imperfections you never paid attention to before – rips in the carpet, holes in the walls, and dinginess.
+Once furniture is removed from your home, you will notice all kinds of imperfections you never paid attention to before – rips in the carpet, holes in the walls, and dinginess.
 In an empty house, everything stands out.
 What you see is what potential buyers will also see.
-So you may need to paint, tear up old carpet, and replace the kitchen floor.
+So, you may need to paint, tear up old carpet, and replace the kitchen floor.

-To get rid of the “empty house” feeling, leave a few pieces of furniture behind – simple things like a lamp, chairs, and a table will do.
+To help with staging and to get rid of the “empty house” feeling, leave a few pieces of furniture behind – simple things like a lamp, chairs, and a table will do.

 But keep the electricity running because lights will be needed to show the house.

-Watch out for that musty smell, particularly during the summer months, that settles in from having the windows sealed and locked.
-And beware of pests such as mice, squirrels, ants and bats.
+During the summer, watch out for that musty smell, particularly on those hotter days.
+Consider air-fresheners to remove any smells that settles in from having the windows sealed and locked.

 One of the most important things to consider is price.
 You may want to reduce the price of your home or, at the very beginning, set it at a low price that will generate more buyer interest.